matteo-zambon-gtm/GA4-Items-to-Facebook-Object-Converter/README.md

 and you have GA4 items then you can use this variable.

-You can use this for settings GA4
+You can use this for settings Facebook Conversion API through GTM Server-side and GA4

 https://www.simoahava.com/analytics/facebook-conversions-api-gtm-server-side-tagging/